Last updated: May 2021

 How We Share Your Information

 We may share information with certain third parties, including vendors providing contracted services to us, such as hosting vendors, advertising service providers, data analytics and customer support providers, IT service providers, and list managers.
-We share your information, including your payment information, as appropriate to process your payment for a Service or to complete a transaction.
+We may also share your information, including your payment information, as appropriate to process your payment for a Service or to complete a transaction.
 When requested by you, we may also share your information with medical credentialing and accreditation organizations in connection with our continuing medical education and maintenance of certification offerings.
 These providers and organizations are obligated to maintain your personal information as confidential and have access to your personal information only as necessary to perform their requested function on your behalf.

 We may also report aggregate information about usage to third parties, including our service providers and advertisers.